daliu/sequential_plotter/README.md

 # sequential_plotter
 A matplotlib sequential plotter for data.
+Made this a while back and figured it might be a bit helpful.
+Can't hurt to share!

 This is a simple plotter that allows an individual to plot multiple histograms sequentially, but not simultaneously.
 Make sure you have all libraries that are imported.